 - 1 15.5 oz can black beans, drained and rinsed

-- 1 tbsp vegan Worcestershire sauce or low sodium Worcestershire sauce
+- 1 tablespoon vegan Worcestershire sauce or low sodium Worcestershire sauce

-- 1 tbsp finely chopped or crushed fresh garlic
+- 1 tablespoon finely chopped or crushed fresh garlic

-- 3 tbsp egg replacer, such as Bob's Red Mill
+- 3 tablespoon egg replacer, such as Bob's Red Mill

 Miso Mayonaise Sauce